 Treadmill running can be a bore, but follow my treadmill running tips to make those mile fly by fast!
 Here are my 5 Ways to Make Treadmill Running Easier

-1. Get Speedy!
 Running one constant speed can seem very monotonous.
 The treadmill is actual a great place to test out new, faster speeds on your legs.
 Try speed work or intervals on the treadmill to push your time and keep your legs interested.
 You might be surprised at the paces you can hit.

-Start with running a half mile at your warm-up speed.
+For example… start with running a half mile at your warm-up speed.
 For me this is anywhere from 5.8 to 6.0 on the speed setting.
-After a half mile increasing your speed to just slighter faster than “comfortable.”
+After a half mile increase your speed to just slighter faster than “comfortable.”
 Push yourself some.
-For me this is 6.5 to 6.6.
+For me this is 6.6- 7.0.
 Run at the near sprint pace for a quarter of a mile.
 Go back to your warm-up pace and keep repeating during your workout.
 You can also just follow my Let’s Get Speedy Treadmill Workout.

-2. Find a Distraction.
 I am so lucky to have my own treadmill with a TV in front of it, so I always save my favorite show on the DVR for running time.
 I’ve started finding a really good Netflix TV show that only I want to watch and save it just for my treadmill running time.
 I find that gives me something to look forward to other than running.
 If I’m going to be at a gym without a TV I try to download a book on tape, interesting podcast or a musical on my ipod.
 I find the stories are more distracting than just music.
 The key is to find a distraction that works for you.

-3. Break up Your Run with Circuits.
-If you just can’t imagine spending 30+ minutes on a treadmill, try breaking the run up with circuits.
+If you just can’t imagine spending 30 plus minutes on a treadmill, try breaking the run up with circuits.
 Set up a mat and hand weights next to the treadmill and have a routine ready.
 Plan to do a series of squats, deadlifts, arm curls, planks or crunches after every mile.
 Stay off the treadmill for a couple of minutes doing these other exercises to break up to monotony.

 Your other exercises will even be more beneficial to you because you will be doing them while your heart rate is already up.
 This is a great way to get in a full body workout and plenty of miles!

-4. Cover the screen.
 If you are in for a long, constant speed treadmill run, cover the clock on treadmill.
 There is nothing worse than watching miles and time slowly click while you are trying to get in a long run inside.
-I’ve run as much as 13 miles on a treadmill and on those longer distances it’s best to focus on your breathing and form, not the clock.
+I’ve run long distances on a treadmill and learned it’s best to focus on your breathing and form, not the clock.

-5. Play with the incline.
-Use the incline to keep your mind and legs engaged in your run.
+Use the incline to keep your mind and legs engaged in your run!
 I like to increase the incline every tenth or quarter of a mile until I can really feel the burn and then gradually decrease the incline until you are running flat and can recover.
 If you need more specific guidelines follow my treadmill incline workout.
 You will stay engaged in the run and it will make your legs stronger.5 Steps to Make Treadmill Running Less DauntingClick To Tweet